(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-And don’t just say you take care of it by using the stairs at work or by trying a new healthy recipe each week.
-No one is saying those aren’t good for you but if you are honest with yourself, are you taking better care of your body or your wallet?
+Taking the stairs at work and trying new healthy recipes each week are steps in the right direction.
+But if you are really honest with yourself, are you taking better care of your body or your wallet?

-And that’s what we mean.
-Some of you are working so hard to pay down debt, save for the future, give your kids a great life, or to keep up with the “Joneses” – that you’ve lost focus on how important it is to take care of you.
+When you’re busy taking control of your finances, saving for the future, giving your kids a great life, or helping care for your aging parents – you may have lost focus on how important it is to take care of you.

 Recommended: What Can You Accomplish In A Year?

-Rather than giving away too much of the book, I thought I’d share ten key “aha” moments, quotes, and takeaways I think are incredibly important.
-These keep me thinking about getting Younger Next Year every single day.
+Rather than giving away too much of the book, here are ten highlights that have helped me change behaviors and stay focused on getting Younger Next Year every day.